-The waterfall is 30 metres and its cascading waters are believed to possess therapeutic effects and curative powers.
-Visitors to the waterfall will be treated to the sight of an evergreen vegetation housing a variety of wild animals and birds.
+Awhum waterfall is 30 metres high.
+It’s cascading waters is believed to possess therapeutic effects and curative powers.
+Visitors to the waterfall have been healed of all types of illnesses, and visitors are a wonderful time.

 The Ugwueme and Udi Hills

 The hills rise above hundreds of metres above sea level.
 Visitors to Enugu can take a hike to these hills for mountaineering and picnics.
 The first discovery of coals is found under Udi Hills, the first site of coal mining in Nigeria.
 Visitors to the hill can tour the tunnel beneath as it is now a tourist attraction.
 The hills are good for mountaineering and landscape admiration.

 The Ezeagu Tourist Complex

 This complex is the must-be place in Enugu as it has a large number of interesting places to wow all visitors to Enugu.
 The 3-km cave, cold and warm spring, waterfall and a lake within a 30-minute drive of the city centre makes the Ezeagu tourist complex resplendent with wonders.
 And with a proper layout and beautiful environment, family, friends and visitors can picnic and swim.

 The hills named after an Enugu colonial administrator gives a perfect panoramic view of Enugu metropolis, most importantly at dawn and dusk.
 The relics of the coal mines and the beautiful tunnels of the Iva Valley are underneath the hill, hence serving a triple purpose: Mountaineering, picnic, and tourism.

 Ngwo Pine Forest, Enugu